• Skip to primary navigation

 • 6 Ingredient Teriyaki Salmon Rice Bowl

-I hope you love this bowl as much as I do.
-I would love to hear from you - make sure you leave a comment if you try it out.
-Happy eating.
+I hope you love these chipotle burrito bowls as much as I do.
+I would love to hear from you, so be sure to leave a comment if you try it out.

 Recipe